YashChhatbar17/fjalar_firmware_gungnir_blue/README.md

 The velocity class machine differs slightly from the other two in that it can move both upward and downward between classes.
 Here, *M* refers to the Mach number.

+### State Estimation
+The flight computer makes use of linear and nonlinear kalman filters that are detailed in aesir's slab posts.